 Personnel:

-The versions of “Unit 7” and “Four on Six” are one of the reasons these songs are established standards.
+The versions of “Unit 7” and “Four on Six” are one of the reasons these songs are established jazz standards.

 Recommended track: “Four on Six” & “If You Could Hear Me Now”.